This post may contain affiliate links. Please see our privacy policy for details.

 why you’ll love this parmesan lemon chicken recipe

 • 30 min meal.
-This restaurant-quality dish comes together lightning fast in 30 min from start to finish thanks to quick-cooking meats like chicken cutlets, making weeknights so much easier.
+Firstly, this restaurant-quality dish comes together lightning fast in 30 min from start to finish thanks to quick-cooking meats like chicken cutlets, making weeknights so much easier.

 • Family-friendly.
 Not only does this come together super quickly, but this will surely please everyone in the family, even the pickiest eaters.
 The pan-fried parmesan-coated chicken bathed in lemony, garlicky cream sauce – who can resist this goodness?

 • Flexible recipe.
-Any lingering veggies (ex. green beans, zucchini and broccoli florets) or extra herbs can be thrown right in for a great clean-out-the-fridge meal.
+And finally, any lingering veggies (ex. green beans, zucchini and broccoli florets) or extra herbs can be thrown right in for a great clean-out-the-fridge meal.

 Parmesan Lemon Chicken - Golden brown, juicy, tender, parmesan-crusted chicken breasts in a creamy, lemon-garlicky sauce made in 30 minutes!